Roku soars 26% after smashing first earnings report

 Trailing twelve-month average revenue per user was $12.68, an increase of 37%.

 Here’s how the company has traded since its September IPO.
 Roku had priced its IPO at $14 and finished its first day at $23.50.
 The stock closed Wednesday at $18.84, with a market cap of $1.83 billion.
+Shares quickly traded up to almost $24, following the earnings report.

 0